Bowser's Brew Bash

 The Pups Behind the Brews

 Bowser's Blind Dog Brew - Helles Lager

-Bowser, a 10-year-old beagle/spaniel mix, was brought to the Erie Humane Society in November of 2019.
-His previous owner made the difficult decision to surrender him into our care, as she was no longer able to provide the care he needed.
+Bowser, a 12-year-old beagle/spaniel mix, was brought to the Erie Humane Society in November of 2019.
+His previous owner made the difficult decision to surrender him, as she was no longer able to provide the care he needed.